-After several episodes of James White’s Diving Line criticism of the Textus Receptus, Jeff Riddle posted a rebuttal yesterday.
+After several episodes of James White’s Dividing Line criticism of the Textus Receptus, Jeff Riddle posted a rebuttal yesterday.
 I plan to listen to the episode tomorrow but I had some feedback on the blog post itself first.

 - He quotes Erasmus in his own words.

 - He shares historic facts about Erasmus and his work.

 Jeff spends a lot of time in his blog post talking about how James is not consistent in his use of this book.
 But there’s no conceivable line of argumentation that could make those two uses illogical on the grounds of inconsistency.
 It’s just letting the facts speak for themselves.